mike99mac/zlma/README.md

   - ``zlma`` - manage DB of zLinux data
   - ``vif`` - manage many aspects of z/VM
 - A RESTful API
+  - So other apps can get to the data

 # Overview
 Following is a block diagram of zlma: